lsy1205/113_2_CV_Final/README.md

     ```

     (2) (Optional) Prdict Poses Using Fast3R

     We have already provided the predicted poses in the `pose_fast` folder.
     This step is only necessary if you wish to generate the poses yourself.

+    *The predicted poses may slightly differ from those provided in our directory, which can result in variations in accuracy and completeness.*

     If you choose to do so, make sure to set up the environment for Fast3R beforehand.